 The Children’s Society are currently campaigning to get the shockingly low levels of support for 16-17 year olds improved.
 Their campaign is called Seriously Awkward.

-Who can get involved?
 Unpublished Authors age 16 and over.
 Category 1 is for entrants age 16-25.
 Category 2 is for entrants aged 26+

 To get involved, register your interest here.
 Who knows where it could lead!
-Your story should be up to 2000 words long and should explore life in the “Seriously Awkward” period between childhood and adulthood.
+Firstly, your story should be up to 2000 words long and should explore life in the “Seriously Awkward” period between childhood and adulthood.
 (Age 16-17).
-The piece should be a work of fiction and can be told from any perspective and any genre.
+Finally, the piece should be a work of fiction and can be told from any perspective and any genre.

 Check out the competition’s full information and FAQs here.

-While you’re over on their website, check out The Children’s Society’s new quiz…
+While you’re over on their website, have a look at The Children’s Society’s new quiz…

 Right now in the UK, there are children and young people who feel scared, unloved and unable to cope.
 The Children’s Society works with these young people, step by step, for as long as it takes.
-They listen.
-They support.
-They act.
+They listen, they support, they act.